jetbrains-academy/RL-Maze-solver/practice/Learning Rate and Discount Factor/task.md

 Your task is now to find the combinations of parameters that work.
 When the algorithm works for too long and doesn't seem to be able to find a path – maybe a different value combination is needed.
 With a large maze, you might need to wait a little for the algorithm to solve it.
+If you end up receiving a `'Path not found!'` (or whatever you programmed) message from `walk()` - maybe you should also try a different combination of the parameters (generally, for larger mazes greater gamma and learning rate values are needed).
+It can also be caused by a problem with your implementation though.

 <div class="hint">
 Suggested working combinations (try others as well, these are not necessarily optimal):